Emergency contraception options

-Most people tolerate Plan B/Contingency ONE/Option 2/NorLevo well; however it can cause minor side effects in some users such as fatigue, breast tenderness, headache, and abdominal pain. rarely people feel nauseated after use.
+Most people tolerate Plan B/BACKUP PLAN/Contingency ONE/Option 2/NorLevo well; however it can cause minor side effects in some users such as fatigue, breast tenderness, headache, and abdominal pain.
+Rarely, people feel nauseated after use.

 There is no evidence that ECP would harm a developing fetus should it be taken accidently during early pregnancy.